nicholasss/nicholasss/README.md

 - Utilize a robust CI/CD pipeline, with GH Actions, Jenkins, or Docker, for security auditing, automated testing, coverage tracking, as well as the goal: deployment.

 ### How I Got Here:
-After completing my first GIS Contract, I decided to go a completely different direction.
-I leaned on my technical experience of Windows and macOS troubleshooting and maintenance, as well as numerous electronic repairs and building gaming PC's.
+After completing my first GIS Contract, I decided to go in a completely different direction.
+I leaned on my technical experience of Windows and macOS troubleshooting and maintenance, as well as numerous electronic repairs and building gaming PCs.
 IT Desktop Support.

 I loved the complex problems and creating, providing, and surfacing solutions.
 It was a job that fundamentally enabled daily work, reduced friction, and supported organizational successes.
-However, the longer I worked in IT, the most interested I became in programming...
+However, the longer I worked in IT, the more interested I became in programming...

-For the longest time, it was an interest or hobby, I had dabbled in it before.
+For the longest time, it was more of a hobby.
+I had dabbled in it before.
 Trying to make an app, write a script, or automate workflows.
-The unmotivated interest quickly compounded into a mature passion.
+The casual interest quickly compounded into a mature passion.
 Before I knew it, I was spending two hours programming every morning.

 Just as my early skills began to form, a family emergency necessitated major changes and hard decisions.
-I choose this moment to actively pursue my long-standing passion for programming, and I am extremely thankful to my wife and family who have encouraged and supported me.
+I chose this moment to actively pursue my long-standing passion for programming, and I am extremely thankful to my wife and family who have encouraged and supported me.

 ---